Introduction to Finite Element Methods: Generalized Galerkin approach

-If the bilinear form $a_h$ can be extended to $U(h)\times V_h$ (such that $a_h(u,v_h)$ makes sense), we can dispense with the assumption of conformingity. \begin{theorem}[second Strang lemma] Assume that there exists a constant $c_4>0$ independent of $h$ such that
+If the bilinear form $a_h$ can be extended to $U(h)\times V_h$ (such that $a_h(u,v_h)$ makes sense), we can dispense with the assumption of conformity. \begin{theorem}[second Strang lemma] Assume that the conditions of \cref{thm:bnb_h} hold and that there exists a constant $c_4>0$ independent of $h$ such that